theshiv12/theshiv12/README.md

-## Hi there 👋
+## Hello Everyone 👋

-Hi, I'm Shivam Vishwakarma 👋
+I'm Shivam Vishwakarma 👋

-I'm a passionate Full Stack Developer with 2 years of experience specializing in Node.js and React.
+I'm a passionate Full Stack Developer with 2+ years of experience specializing in Node.js and React.
 I have a strong background in front and backend development, focusing on creating efficient and scalable web applications.

 🚀 Skills
 ### Languages & Frameworks: